Swedish Women's Lobby

-The Swedish Women's Lobby (Sveriges Kvinnoorganisationer; formerly Sveriges Kvinnolobby) (SWL) is a Swedish gender-critical organization that describes itself as a non-partisan and non-denominational independent umbrella organization for the Swedish women’s movement.
+The Swedish Women's Lobby (Sveriges Kvinnoorganisationer; formerly Sveriges Kvinnolobby) (SWL) is a Swedish gender-critical organization.
+It describes itself as a non-partisan and non-denominational independent umbrella organization for the Swedish women’s movement.
 Since the late 2010s it has increasingly represented what academics describe as gender-critical, anti-gender and trans-exclusionary positions, and in 2025 it launched the international NGO Women's Platform for Action International (WoPAI) to promote "sex-based rights" and oppose what they call a "queer agenda," a "pro-gender movement" in academia and NGOs, and "non-legal and not agreed upon by the international community concepts of 'gender identity.'"
+WoPAI is described as a far-right anti-transgender organization.
 WoPAI is hosted by SWL and shares its address; SWL's secretary-general Susannah Sjöberg is also the inaugural secretary-general of WoPAI, while former SWL chair Gertrud Åström was its inaugural chair.
-In August 2025, SWL also founded MOTERIS, which states that it promotes "sex-based rights" and which includes other gender-critical and anti-gender organizations.
+In August 2025, SWL also founded the anti-gender network MOTERIS Protecting the Civic Space of Women and Girls, which states that it promotes "sex-based rights" and which includes other gender-critical and anti-gender organizations.
+MOTERIS states that it works for "material reality" and that "women’s existence as a sex-based political class" is being denied by "pseudo-progressive currents."

 In a joint statement, SWL and WoPAI opposed the inclusion of trans women—whom they referred to as "males who do not wish to be treated in law and practice as men"—in analyses of violence against women.
 In May 2025, WoPAI board member Anna Kerr presented her lecture "Did Freemasonry have a role in the roots of the trans movement?," which promoted Masonic conspiracy theories.
 WoPAI said in September 2025 that "trans ideology has been a pernicious threat to women's safety and freedom," and WoPAI asserted in 2025 that "queer activists" are waging a "war on women," with "the direct participation of powerful industries, UN bodies, global governments and philanthropic corporations."
 The Report on violence and pathways to violence in anti-gender campaigns, published by the European Commission, identified several of SWL's member organizations as part of a growing anti-gender landscape in Sweden, and noted that Sweden has seen a rise of anti-gender rhetoric since the mid 2010s.
 Women's Declaration International, that is described by SPLC as a central node in an international "anti-LGBTQ+ pseudoscience network," is a member of both SWL itself and its international umbrella groups.